 This section analyzes the sentences of defendants who are convicted or who receive an adjudication-withheld disposition.
-We examined five types of sentences: (1) prison; (2) jail; (3) probation; (4) diversion; and (5) credit for time served and fines.
+We examined five types of sentences: (1) prison: (2) jail: (3) probation: (4) diversion; and (5) credit for time served and fines.
 We define incarceration as any sentence remanding defendants to a state prison or a county jail.

 Prison sentences are sentences of incarceration of a year, or more, to be served in a state prison.
 Jail sentences are sentences of less than a year to be served in a county jail.
-In addition, there are several types of sentences that do not involve incarceration, including probation, in which defendants are placed under supervision in the community for a defined period of time, and diversion or participation in a rehabilitation program.
-Credit for time served is a sentence for the amount of time a defendant has already served in jail in pretrial detention awaiting final disposition of his or her case.33
+In addition, there are several types of sentences that do not involve incarceration. including probation, in which defenthan any other group.